ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

 ```

 The shop allows registrations of more than one account with the same email address.
-This is useful when eZ Commerce has to run a B2B and a B2C shop in one installation.
+This is useful when eZ Commerce runs a B2B and a B2C shop in one installation.

 ## Change password